Corben Oval electrical and pavilion upgrades

 Corben Oval is a sporting oval located in Yarra Bend Park in Fairfield on Wurundjeri Country.
 The oval is used by local school sports teams and local soccer, football and cricket clubs for practice and competition sport.
 The pavilion next to the oval provides changerooms for the sporting groups and a public toilet for visitors to the reserve.

 Due to a significant fault in the electrical power supply line, the power has been disconnected at Corben Oval in Yarra Bend Park since 2019.
-As a result, the pavilion, toilet block, lighting and BBQs in the Loop Picnic Area can’t currently be used.
-A project is now underway to upgrade the Corben Pavilion and install a new power connection down Yarra Bend Road and up to the Corben Pavilion, which will bring life back to the facilities for visitors and sports users.
-We have consulted with local sporting groups to get their input on what changes they’d like to see to the pavilion.
+As a result, the pavilion, toilet block, street lighting and barbecues in the Loop Picnic Area couldn't be used.

 The project involves:

-- installing a high-voltage power to Corben Oval which will service the pavilion, toilet block and Loop Picnic Area BBQs and facilities.
+- Connecting low voltage power to Corben Oval which will service the pavilion, toilet block and Loop Picnic Area barbecues and facilities

 These upgrades will allow more people to enjoy exercise, sports and spending time outdoors with family and friends at Yarra Bend Park.